 Before admission for MWA you will require blood tests and an Anaesthetic assessment

 You will be either admitted to the ward the night before or the morning of your procedure.
-You are not to eat anything for six hours or drink anything for two hours before the procedureIf there is concern regarding dehydration an intravenous (IV) drip will be placed in your arm.
+You are not to eat anything for six hours or drink anything for two hours before the procedure.If there is concern regarding dehydration an intravenous (IV) drip will be placed in your arm.

 When you are called for your procedure you will be asked to put on a hospital gown.
 You will also be required to remove your underwear and jewellery.